ZebulonRouseFrantzich/opencode-athena/commands/athena-review-story.md

 - **Phase 1 runs in background** - Your main session stays responsive
 - **Phase 2 agents run in parallel** - Faster than sequential analysis
-- **Phase 3 uses real BMAD party mode** - Familiar interactive experience
+- **Phase 3 uses Athena's informed discussion** - Agents pre-informed by Phase 2 analysis
 - **Skip to quick review** for simple stories with few findings
 - **Use --thorough** for security-critical or complex stories